 July 7, 1930: Construction begins on the Hoover Dam

 “This morning I came, I saw, and I was conquered, as everyone would be who sees for the first time this great feat of mankind. . . . . . → Read More: History Teaches – July 7

 “Say it ain’t so, Joe.” ~ small boy to Shoeless Joe Jackson

-On July 5, 1921, Judge Hugo Friend denied a motion to quash (meaning to void or set aside) the indictments against . . . → Read More: History Teaches – July 5
+On July 5, 1921, Judge Hugo Friend denied a motion to quash (meaning to void or set aside) . . . → Read More: History Teaches – July 5

 We’ve all noticed that there are pundits and bloggers on the left who attack Obama non-stop, even when he does things that the left has wanted for decades.
 Why can’t Obama get a fair shake from so many left bloggers who should be helping to make more progress happen?

 Chris Hedges did everyone a favor by admitting his true agenda at truthdig.
 We now understand why he, and those of similar ilk, are just as fair and balanced about Obama as Fox News.
 The reason they spread so much cynicism is to convince people that elections are a waste of time and that the Democratic Party must be destroyed.